derekjj/2020-05-20-tell-your-story-in-data/Challenge.md

 1. The project is intentionally simple so you can focus on code quality.
 1. The requirements are intentionally minimalistic so you can get as creative as you'd like.
-1. You get a LOT of time for code review comments.
-So you can win even if you feel your project isn't great, simply on the strength of your code review comments!
-1. Keep in mind, 33% of your score is based on aesthetic appeal!
-So try to make it look nice.
+1. Making your project look nice will make it more appealing to employers!